ElsieVey/rsschool-cv/cv.md

 GitHub: ElsieVey

 # Summary
-I am currently taking courses at rs-school.
+I am currently taking courses at RS School.
 I am interested in web development because this profession is fascinating and gives great prospects.
 I am purposeful and I like to develop myself, so I believe that I will be able to master the profession.

 # Skills
 - HTML